 - 1) The RGS notes the need for affordable housing.
-This proposal delivers this in a very large, effective and positive way (both in terms of new supply and also in terms of the form) - 2) The region's transportation plan calls for a road and bikeway link through the lands.
-This proposal delivers this at no cost to the tax payer.
-Without the development of these lands, or a direct land purchase, these connections would likely not be achievable. - 3) The proposal realizes one of the key parks and green way goals.
-Without the development of these lands, or a direct land purchase, these goals would likely not be achievable. - 4) The proposal realizes the goal of riverfront access and trail development.
-Without the development of these lands, or a direct land purchase, these accesses would likely not be achievable. - 5) The proposal is environmentally low impact as it would occur on a logged and cleared area of land. - 6) The proposal will contribute to local food production with the adjacent lands being improved for farming and with the provision of allotment gardens for the residents to use. - 7) The proposal supports First Nations economic development. - 8) The proposal responds to the goal of promoting electric vehicles. - 9) The proposal responds to addressing interface fire hazard in its design. - 10)The proposal protects key natural and environmental features along the Brown's and Puntledge Rivers.
-Without the development of these lands, or a direct land purchase, this protection will not be achieved.
-Use under the current zoning would seriously damage those values.

-- 11) The proposal responds to the broad growth management policy of keeping development in settlement nodes.
-This would be a new settlement node that replaces an urban expansion designation. - 12) The proposal responds to residential intensification through the inclusion of secondary suites, townhouses and apartments. - 13) The proposed development provides opportunities for living, working, playing and shopping within the lands as well as growing food.
+This proposal delivers this in a very large, effective and positive way (both in terms of new supply and also in terms of the form of affordable housing). - 2) The region's transportation plan calls for a road and bikeway link through the lands.
+This proposal delivers this at no cost to the tax payer. - 3) The proposal realizes one of the key parks and green way goals. - 4) The proposal realizes the goal of riverfront access and trail development. - 5) The proposal is for an environmentally low impact development as it would occur on a logged and cleared area of land. - 6) The proposal will contribute to local food production with the adjacent lands being improved for farming and with the provision of allotment gardens for the residents to use. - 7) The proposal supports First Nations economic development goals. - 8) The proposal responds to the goal of promoting electric vehicles. - 9) The proposal responds to addressing interface fire hazard in its design. - 10) The proposal protects key natural and environmental features along the Browns and Puntledge Rivers. - 11)The proposal responds to the broad growth management policy of keeping development in settlement nodes. - 12) The proposal responds to residential intensification through the inclusion of secondary suites, townhouses and apartments. - 13) The proposal provides opportunities for living, working, playing and shopping within the lands as well as growing food.